andersjanmyr/zoo/Readme.md

             `-- server.js.coffee                # Node Coffeescript
 </pre>

+### cd into $zoo_home/client

+You will do most of the work with the files in the client directory.

 ### Open SpecRunner.html

-If you want to use LiveReload, open it from a server, otherwise it is fine to open it as a file.
+If you want to use [LiveReload](http://livereload.com/), open it from a server, otherwise it is fine to open it as a file.

+To open it from a server, you can start node.

+    $ node $zoo_home/server/lib/server.js
+    ....zoo/server/lib/../../client
+    Starting on port 4000

+And then you can access the specs at http://localhost:4000/SpecRunner.html

 ### Verify setup